Techtonica/curriculum/projects/eventonica/eventonica-part6-postgres.md

 1. Remove the EventRecommender import and instance from your `index.js` file.

 1. Test that your new APIs work using Postman and your webpage.
+Using `PGAdmin` or `psql`, check that the database contains the information you would expect.

-Try restarting the Express application - your data should still be there!
+1. Restart your Express application - your data from previous sessions should still be there!
+Your database is independent of your application and continues to store the data even when the application is not running.

 ### Challenge